m-soro/Data-Science-with-Python/Notes/Course/note1.md

 * In `sql_aggregations_queries.txt` Quiz 11 Find the median.
 Helpful [link](https://www.compose.com/articles/metrics-maven-meet-in-the-middle-median-in-postgresql/).

 In `sql_aggregations_queries.txt`

 * Quiz 32: You can also pre-filter with `AND` in `HAVING` clause.

 * Working with dates -->`DATE_TRUNC` and `DATE_PART`
 <iframe width="560" height="315" src="https://www.youtube.com/embed/UPWkDhW4cLI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+* Quiz 37 Notice this line
+where date_trunc('year',occurred_at) between '2014-01-01 00:00:00' and '2016-01-01 00:00:00'
+filter between yearr is written as is complete with the timestamp and enclosed in quotes.